-Despite significant, immediate changes in motor impairments following either 5-HT agent, an important clinical implication is the lack of substantial positive improvements in functional walking performance.
-Although the use of SSRIs to improve motor function following neurological injury has been suggested,16 animal and human studies suggest combined pharmacological and physical (training) interventions to maximize therapeutic benefits.^{17,18} However more data are required, as recent studies also suggest that use of SSRIs for mental health impairments may contribute to poorer rehabilitation outcomes.19
+Despite significant, immediate changes in motor impairments following either 5HT agent, an important clinical implication is the lack of substantial positive improvements in functional walking performance.
+While the use of SSRIs to improve motor function following neurological injury has been suggested,16 animal and human studies suggest combined pharmacological and physical (training) interventions to maximize therapeutic benefits.^{17, 18} However more data is required as recent studies also suggest that use of SSRIs may contribute to poorer rehabilitation outcomes.19 multiple medications is common in SCI, and may increase risk of drug interactions in addition to a host of adverse effects.22-24 Use of medications to treat side-effects of other medications could be avoided if SSRI-induced increases in spasticity/spasms were accounted for through coordinated, interdisciplinary medical management.

-Whereas the motor consequences of these agents are of primary interest, the use of SSRIs in SCI is common,^{20,21} and the resultant side effects may not be well understood.
-As such, patients may be prescribed antispastic agents to counteract the observed increase in spasticity with SSRIs.
-Use of multiple medications is common in SCI, and may increase risk of drug interactions in addition to a host of adverse effects.^{22-24} Use of medications to treat side effects of other medications could be avoided if SSRI-induced increases in spasticity/spasms were accounted for through coordinated, interdisciplinary medical management.
+While the motor consequences of these agents are of primary interest, the use of SSRIs in SCI is common,^{20, 21} and the resultant side-effects may not be well-understood.
+As such, patients may be prescribed anti-spastic agents to counteract the observed increase in spasticity with SSRIs.
+Use of